Morrissey beats Cronin in All Irish Classic - Irish Boxing

 Jamie Morrissey continues to rip up the script and turn it into celebratory confetti.

-The Limerick native pipped Kevin Cronin in a Munster mash up to win the BUI Celtic light heavyweight title after an all-time domestic classic on Saturday.
+The Limerick native pipped Kevin Cronin in a Munster mash-up to win the BUI Celtic light heavyweight title after an all-time domestic classic on Saturday.

-Such was the nature of the back and fort bomb-packed brawl that it almost seemed unfair to separate them and declare a winner.
+Such was the nature of the back-and-forth bomb-packed brawl that it almost seemed unfair to separate them and declare a winner.
 Cronin played his part in one of the best fights the fight-mad city of Belfast has seen and saw his stock rise massively despite having his duck egg smashed.

 However, there was a winner declared and Morrissey took it via a paper-thin decision and the victory sees the 27-year-old make history.
-Morrissey becomes the first boxer to hold Celtic titles at two weights simultaneously – and thus continues the Muay Thai converts unprecedented start to professional life.
+Morrissey becomes the first boxer to hold Celtic titles at two weights simultaneously – and thus continues the Muay Thai convert’s unprecedented start to professional life.

 Morrissey came to boxing with no amateur background whatsoever and has now achieved more in five fights than a lot of more experienced operators have in an entire career.
 The Ian Gaughran-managed Treaty County man has claimed two titles, had three domestic dust-ups, won an Irish Fight of the Year award and delivered more action than a Die Hard boxset in the space of just five fights.